Routine use cases

 Full context before the next step

 This note turns a broad face-yoga question into a smaller decision.
-"How to choose a small face yoga step for weekly planning" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.
+"Small step: weekly planning" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.

 Section 1

-For "How to choose a small face yoga step for weekly planning", the point is not to collect more wellness advice.
-In a jaw-comfort question that should stay away from medical advice, "How to choose a small face yoga step for weekly planning" is usually a practical decision rather than a promise hunt.
+For "Small step: weekly planning", the point is not to collect more wellness advice.
+In a jaw-comfort question that should stay away from medical advice, "Small step: weekly planning" is usually a practical decision rather than a promise hunt.
 The reader is trying to leave medical or skin concerns outside a wellness app decision, so the first move should be observable: treat reminders as support rather than a score.
-If that choice makes the next session easier to repeat for "How to choose a small face yoga step for weekly planning", the article has.
+If that choice makes the next session easier to repeat for "Small step: weekly planning", the article has done its job.
+If "Small step: weekly planning" only creates more searching, pause before adding another routine.
+Orena can support the.

 Section 2